Sign In / Sign Out

 ASU ASL classes are open to all registered ASU students.
 There is no additional application procedure.

-The Department of Speech and Hearing Science offers a range of ASL courses during the fall and spring semester.
-Summer ASL courses are offered during the six-week summer session.
+The College of Health Solutions offers a range of ASL courses during the fall and spring semester.
+Summer classes may be offered during the six-week summer session.
 All courses are listed under "SHS" in the course catalog (e.g. SHS 101).

 If you are unable to obtain enrollment during the initial registration period, you should continue trying to add until the first day of classes.
 Some students do get into classes using this approach.

-The Department of Speech and Hearing Science has adopted a set of technical standards that define physical prerequisites needed to enroll in an ASL course.
+The College of Health Solutions has adopted a set of technical standards that define physical prerequisites needed to enroll in an ASL course.
 Meeting these standards does not require any previous knowledge of ASL.
 These standards are defined in the ASL Technical Standards Document.